 This five-class session has space for 15 participants.

 Pleaser contact the Gallery to register or fro program details at 250-377-2400.

-Studio Programs are held in the Ken Lepin and Tricia Sellmer studios at the Gallery (unless otherwise noted).
+All Studio Programs are held in our Ken Lepin and Tricia Sellmer Studios.

 Kim Clarke Photography